12 Types of Inventory: Complete Information

 For reasonable control of costly material, A.B.C (Always Better Control) method is a great choice.
-In this method, the material is grouped into three categories according to their value.
+In this method, the material is grouped into three categories according to its value.

 Group A constitutes costly items.
 They could be few, but their value is over 50% of the total value of inventory.